12

 🪔

 My father stood, speaking to someone on the phone in low, urgent tones.
 I didn’t need to guess.
+I already knew.

 The family pandit had been called.

-At this point, I had run out of reactions.
-Out of resistance.
+I didn’t even blink.
+At this point, I had run out of reactions, out of resistance.

 I sat there, my fingers brushing the edge of my dupatta, my heart somewhere between the past and the too soon future.

-The pandit ji arrived, carrying that worn out book with frayed corners and pages lined with stars and dates that determined lives.
+The pandit arrived, carrying that worn out book with frayed corners and pages lined with stars and dates that determined lives.

 He gave us his blessings, said a few prayers.
+Then they asked him, for an auspicious date.
+The wedding date.

 “And for the engagement?” someone asked.

-That’s all I had before I’d be officially engaged.
+Four days, that’s all I had before I’d be officially engaged.

-The silence between us held everything that our mouths couldn’t— confusion, resignation, exhaustion.
+But neither of us said a word, the silence between us held everything that our mouths couldn’t.

 Roka today.